peytontolbert/DynamicAgent/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.

-## Acknowledgments
+## Acknowledgements

-- OpenAI for the GPT model used in natural language processing
+- Ollama for the GPT model used in natural language processing
 - Neo4j for the graph database used in knowledge management
-- All contributors who have helped to improve and expand this project